burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 comment_issue_id: 17
 ---

-{% include warning.html content="<b>These instructions refer to the 0.11 release of GRAKN.AI.
-The latest version has some differences to its look and feel, and you may find that some instructions are currently inaccurate.
-Apologies!
-We will update this information very shortly.</b>" %}
+{% include note.html content="These instructions refer to the <b>[0.12.1](https://github.com/graknlabs/grakn/releases/tag/v0.12.1)</b> release of GRAKN.AI.
+Later versions of the product may include some changes to the user experience, and you may find that some instructions become out-dated.
+We will endeavour to update information on this page as soon after a release as is possible.
+The instructions here refer to use of the visualiser on macOS, and screen grabs were taken in Safari." %}

 ## Introduction
 The Grakn visualiser provides a graphical tool to inspect and query your graph data.
-This article shows how to get it up and running on a basic example and introduces the visualiser's key features.
+This article shows how to run it with a basic example and introduces the visualiser's key features.

-## Loading and Visualising a Graph
+## Loading an Example Graph
 If you have not yet set up the Grakn environment, please see the [Setup guide](../get-started/setup-guide.html).

 You can find the *basic-genealogy.gql* example that we will work with in the *examples* directory of the Grakn distribution zip.
 You can also find this file on [Github](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/basic-genealogy.gql).